Market

 Declaration by Independent Directors

-with the Schedule and Rules issued thereunder, and the Listing Regulations.
-There has been no
+Schedule and Rules issued thereunder, and the Listing Regulations.
+There has been no change in the

-change in the circumstances affecting their status as Independent Directors of the Company;
+circumstances affecting their status as Independent Directors of the Company; and

 Code of Conduct For Independent Directors

-to professional conduct for Independent Directors.
-Adherence to these standards by Independent
+professional conduct for Independent Directors.
+Adherence to these standards by Independent Directors

-Directors and fulfillment of their responsibilities in a professional and faithful manner will promote
+and fulfillment of their responsibilities in a professional and faithful manner will promote confidence of the

 Annual Evaluation

-and individual Directors pursuant to the provisions of the Sections 134, 178 and Schedule IV of the
+individual Directors pursuant to the provisions of the Sections 134, 178 and Schedule IV of the Companies Act,

-Companies Act, 2013.
-Evaluation was done after taking into consideration inputs received from the
+2013.
+Evaluation was done after taking into consideration inputs received from the Directors, covering various

-Committee members based on the criteria such as the composition of Committees, effectiveness of
+members based on the criteria such as the composition of Committees, effectiveness of Committee meetings,

 In a separate meeting of Independent Directors, performance of Non-Independent Directors, and the